• Skip to primary navigation

 • Sauce options: I really like soy sauce and sweet chili sauce, but you can also top your panko tofu with sriracha mayonnaise, furikake seasoning, sauce from this Sticky Tofu recipe, or Honey Garlic Tofu recipe.

-Want to get more single serving recipes delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this panko tofu delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.